Asthma in children and adolescents

 - Control of Environmental Factors and Other Asthma Triggers.
 It is important to reduce exposure to allergens in the home.
 Treating co-existing chronic conditions (such as rhinitis, sinusitis, and obesity) can help improve asthma control.

 - Medications.
-The NAEPP specifies different treatment plans for children based on three age groups: 0 - 4 years, 5 - 11 years, and 12 years and older.
+The NAEPP specifies different treatment plans for children based on three age groups: 0 to 4 years, 5 to 11 years, and 12 years and older.
 A stepwise approach is recommended where medication types and doses are increased or decreased based on the level of asthma control.
+The doctor should also monitor the patient's condition to determine when medications should be changed or adjusted.

 Symptoms of asthma include: